Sagmanua/InglesDAM1-/Eval2/in md.md

 | ❌ Not allowed| • using a personal phine                    | • Phone is banned |
 |               | • instaling software                   | •  |

+## Dialog
 ![Alt text](image1.png)

-hi my name a Bohdan and i will be explain you the rule of your company
+ hi my name a Bohdan and our boss say to me to explain to you company rule

-You musnt use company
+You not allowed to use company equipment like computers  fax projectors   for personal reasons.

 you mustnt install software buy our own witho out talk with sup tech